CBS-HPC/.github/profile/MachineType.md

 **Description:** The full node consists of 2x Intel(R) Xeon(R) Gold 6130 CPU@2.10 GHz, 32 virtual cores/CPU, and 384 GB of memory.

-When setting up a Job it is possible to select between a large of range of machine sizes:

 ![](images/u1-standard.PNG)

 ## DeiC Interactive HPC (AAU) / uc-t4 (GPU)